MinikubeAddon/watchpod/README.md

 ## Install on Minikube

 Watchpod is currently not available on [Minikube].
 We are in the process of tightening up the code for submission.
-For the time being, you can fork our [Minikube clone], then follow the instructions on [build guide] to run the addon from Minikube locally:
+For the time being, you can fork our [Minikube clone], then follow the instructions on [build guide] to run Minikube locally.
+Finally, run the below command to enable Watchpod as a Minikube addon:

 ```
  ./out/minikube addons enable watchpod